snorith/hellas/README.md

 The HELLAS RPG is TM and © 2012 Khepera Publishing  The Khepera Scarab and the HELLAS logo are ® Khepera Publishing

-For further information about other Khepera Publishing products check out their website and forums at https://kheperapublishing.com/
+For further information about Khepera Publishing products check out their website and forums at https://kheperapublishing.com/

 Content in this system or associated files derived from Khepera Publishing is used as fan material and should not be construed as a challenge to those trademarks or copyrights.